-Very few places in Uganda accept MasterCard.
-Consider bringing cash, which you can change to Ugandan shillings upon arrival.
+MasterCard is accepted but consider bringing some cash which you can change to local currency upon arrival.
 Banks and Forex bureaus will exchange cash.
-Please note: US dollars bills issued before 2006 are NOT accepted in Uganda and Rwanda.
+Please note: US dollars bills issued before 2009 are NOT accepted.
 Small denomination dollar bills (anything less than a USD 50 bill) attracts a lower exchange rate.
 Poor quality foreign currency notes may be rejected.
 Please ensure you bring with you new or excellent condition notes with no stains or tears.

-Tipping in Uganda and Rwanda is usually according to level of service and there are no fixed rates.
-Salaries are generally low in both countries and tips are highly appreciated.
+Tipping is according to level of service you receive and it is optional, there are no fixed rates.
+Salaries are generally low and tips are highly appreciated.
 On average tips are in the rage of: 5-10% in restaurants; US$10 per day, per client for safari driver/guides and Ranger Guides; US$ 5 per day for porters on mountaineering/hiking safaris and Forest Walk guides.

 Remember that tips are very personal and ultimately you decide how much you want to tip.

-The quick answer is yes, the two countries are safe but occasional issues may arise as in any other country therefore basic precautions should be taken.
+The quick answer is yes, but just like any other country in the world, occasional issues may arise therefore basic precautions should be taken.
 Do not leave bags or money unattended to – avoid displaying expensive jewelry.

-They are both some of the safest capital cities in Africa – but again do not leave valuables unattended.
+You will always be accompanied by your driver guide while on safari and they will advise on which places based on how they know about the area.
+Just like in any place, do not leave valuables unattended.
 Ask your driver guide where unsure.
 There is generally no hassle directed to tourists only petty pick pocket thieves that target residents.

-Despite some negative press, Uganda is a safe country for gay and lesbian travelers.
-However, we recommend discretion as Uganda is a conservative country.
+Despite some negative press, gay and lesbian travellers are welcome to visit.
+However, we recommend discretion because of the conservative nature of the countries.

 Yes and you are required to buy a gorilla permit in advance of your trip.
 Only eight people are allowed to visit each gorilla group per day, in some seasons the demand is high.
 You can ask our tour consultant to advise on the location of the gorilla trekking depending on your budget and interest.